syncfusion-content/winui-docs/winui/Circular-Charts/Tooltip.md

 ### Tooltip template

-The funnel chart provides support to customize the appearance of the tooltip by using the [`TooltipTemplate`]() property.
+The Circular chart provides support to customize the appearance of the tooltip by using the [`TooltipTemplate`]() property.

 The following code example explains how to display both x-value and y-value in tooltip using template.